rosemata/analyzing-chicago-transit-authority-data-in-python/README.md

 ### User will be asked to input 1-9 or x to exit
   - Option 1.
-Enter partial station name, to see list of Station Names.
-(If you type 'S' all stations with letter S will show up)
+List of Station Names.
   - Option 2.
 Ridership at all stations
   - Option 3.
 Top 10 busiest stations
   - Option 4.
 Least 10 busiest stations